DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 In many cases such checks can have undesired side effects:

-- An end user cannot enter text containing elements that are common in technical texts, for example "Use the &lt;b&gt; tag to make text bold".
+- An end user cannot enter text containing elements that are common in technical texts, for example, "Use the &lt;b&gt; tag to make text bold".

 - On a validation error, ASP.NET raises an exception and responds with the default error page.
 Because of this, you cannot handle the error and display a user-friendly error message.